syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 {% endhighlight %}
 {% endtabs %}

+Refer [here](https://help.syncfusion.com/maui/dataform/data-annotations) to know more about data annotations in DataForm.

 #### Date range attribute

 Validate the date time value using the date range attribute.